tejokrishna10/NUMEROLOGY/README.md

 # NUMEROLOGY
-This application predicts the chances of compatibility based on date of birth
+This application predicts the chances of compatibility based on name of a person